Notice of Privacy Practices

 All of these hospitals, clinics, doctors, and other caregivers, programs and services may share your medical information with each other for treatment, payment and healthcare operations purposes.
 The general ways that we can use and share your information are described below.
 While we cannot list every specific use, we have given examples under each general category.

 Payment: We may use and share your information so that SRHS or other healthcare providers that have provided services to you, such as an ambulance company, may bill and collect payment for those services.
 For example, we may share your medical information with your health plan, so your health plan will pay for care you received at SRHS, or to obtain prior approval for a procedure, or to allow your health plan to review your records to make sure they have paid the correct amount to SRHS.
 We may also share your information with a collection agency when needed in order to collect an overdue payment.
-As a patient, you now have the right to request by written letter that we not disclose to an insurer treatment and/or services you pay for with your personal funds only.
-If you wish to make this request, please contact the Privacy Office by sending a written letter to the location below.
+If you wish to make this request, please contact the Privacy Office of Corporate Integrity by sending a written letter to the location below.

 Healthcare Operations: We may use and share information about you for business tasks necessary to operate SRHS.
 Whenever practical we may remove information that identifies you.
 For example we may use or share your medical information: